 \subsection{Lifting assignments}

-Given a De Bruijn monad $M$, we define an operation called \alert{lifting} on its set of assignments $ℕ → M$.
-It is convenient to stress that only part of the structure of De Bruijn monad is needed for this definition.
+In preparation for introducing the binding conditions, given a De Bruijn monad $M$, we now define an operation called \alert{lifting} on its set of assignments $ℕ → M$.
+It is convenient to stress that only part of the structure of a De Bruijn monad is needed for this definition.

 \begin{defi} Consider any set $M$, equipped with maps $s∶ M × M^ℕ → M$ and $v∶ ℕ → M$.
 For any assignment $σ∶ ℕ → M$, we define the assignment $⇑σ∶ ℕ → M$ by

 where $↑∶ ℕ → X$ maps any $n$ to $v(n+1)$. \end{defi} \begin{rem} Both $⇑$ and $↑$ depend on $M$ and (part of) $(s,v)$.
 Here, and in other similar situations below, we abuse notation and omit such dependencies for readability. \end{rem} Of course we may iterate lifting: \begin{defi} Let $⇑^{0}A = A$, and $⇑^{n+1}A =\ ⇑(⇑^{n}A)$. \end{defi}